melihercan/Blazorme/README.md

   <Diff FirstInput="first input text"
         SecondInput="second input text"
-        FirstTitle="first title text displayed on the top of the rendered table" SecondTitle="second title text displayed on the top of the rendered able" OutputFormat=@DiffOutputFormat.Row />
+        FirstTitle="first title text displayed on the top of the rendered table" SecondTitle="second title text displayed on the top of the rendered table" OutputFormat=@DiffOutputFormat.Row />
         or
         OutputFormat=@DiffOutputFormat.Column />